 Table 3 displays the posterior mode of the estimated parameters in our preferred model with switches in both policy responses and volatility of the structural shocks.
 We find that the size of the policy responses, and the volatility of structural shocks, have not remained constant during the different sample periods.
-First, for all countries, interest rate smoothing is more pronounced in the low exchange rate response regime, as central banks seem to minimize interest rate changes.
+First, for all countries, interest rate smoothing is more pronounced in the low exchange rate response regime.
 The exchange rate regime is normalised taking also into account the interest rate smoothing parameter.
-Independent of that, we find that in the high response regime, Norway has by far the strongest response to the exchange rate, followed by Sweden and the UK.
-In fact, for Norway the response is substantial also in the low response regime, followed by New Zealand.24 We note here that
+We find that in the high response regime, Norway has by far the strongest response to the exchange rate, followed by Sweden and the UK.
+In fact, for Norway the response is substantial also in the low response regime, followed by New Zealand.24 We note here that Lubik and Schorfheide (2007) did not find that New Zealand responds to the exchange rate.
+We believe that the added observables in our setup, combined with realistic flexibilty that regime switching provides, allows for better identification of parameters.